My son, a college freshman, recently revealed he missed going on college tours, which started me thinking.

 Talk with other parents and see if a few of you can take turns visiting colleges with the kids.
 Could be a win-win for everyone, especially if they’re day trips.

 Make the effort to visit if your teen seems interested Some kids do know which colleges they’d like to see.
 Consider yourself lucky and go with it, even if you don’t agree with all of the choices.
 Touring is about exploring options and learning what appeals to your student.
-She’s taking the initiative and that’s rarely a bad thing.
+They’re taking the initiative and that’s rarely a bad thing.

 College touring is interesting, overwhelming, enlightening, scary and fun.
 Take the plunge and maybe your teen will find it worth the time, too.